netmix/dj-on-air-widget/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 0.2.6 =
+* Bug fix in the dj-schedule shortcode function.

 = 0.2.5 =
 * Added shortcode to output a full schedule on any page or post.